michaelasper/Holograph/README.md

 ### Software

-Holograph uses a number of tools for it's development
+Holograph uses a number of tools for its development

 * [Holotoolkit-Unity] - Microsoft supported library for Unity
 * [Visual Studio 2017] - Recommended IDE for HoloLens development and deployment